YARC-Official/docs/backgrounds.md

 3. As of update v0.11.1, CON files must be in extracted ("ex-con") form in order to be used for video playback.

 4. Also as of update v0.11.1, video offsets are not supported but support is planned for the future.

+5. Ensure that per-song backgrounds are not disabled in Settings / General / Venues/Backgrounds.

 ## Editing Tips
 ### Useful Links